 Use temporary erosion and sediment controls during construction.
 Soil amendments, such as aged compost that contains no biosolids, may be needed to encourage vegetation growth.
 Select a vegetation mix that suits the characteristics of the site.
 Seeding will require mulching with appropriate materials, such as mulch matting, straw, wood chips, other natural blankets, or synthetic blankets.
 Anchor blanket immediately after seeding.
 Provide new seedlings with adequate water until they are well established.
 Refer to the “Massachusetts Erosion and Sediment Control Guidelines for Urban and Suburban Areas: A Guide for Planners, Designers, and Municipal Officials” for information regarding seeding, mulching, and use of blankets.

+Maintenance